Abel Maldonado’s cannabis plant tests inconclusive

 Maldonado is a part owner of Flawless Creations.
 Adam Schloss, Maldonado’s partner in Flawless Creations, said their company packages the entire hemp crop and ships it to UC Davis for research.

-However, when asked how they were shipping 150 acres of dried cannabis to UC Davis, Maldonado said for the past two years, he has shipped only his highest quality hemp plants to UC Davis.
+However, when asked how they were shipping 150 acres of dried cannabis to UC Davis, Maldonado said for the past two years, he has shipped only his highest quality hemp plants to the university, and that he sells the rest.

 “We grind the plants, put them in air tight bags, and send them to UC Davis,” Maldonado said.